galvesbuddy/PL-0-Machine/README.md

 ## Parser and Code Generator
 ### Important to Note
 As soon as an error is detected it will stop immediately and provide the error in both the terminal and on its output file ("elf.txt").
-Errors can either be a 1 (skipsym) token from the scanner or more of a parser error like did not follow the grammar rules.
+Errors can either be a 1 (skipsym) token from the scanner or more of a parser error.
+For example, did not follow the grammar rules.

 ### How it Works
-Takes a hardcoded input file generated from the scanner, "token_list.txt" and goes through each token going through if statements to see if it matches the token type to go down that line.
-When it is done with its task and it matches an
+Takes a hardcoded input file generated from the scanner, "token_list.txt" and goes through each token checking if statements to see if it matches the token type to go down that line.
+When it is done with its task and it finishes an operation it saves that operation and related info (L and M).
+After all parsing is done, the saved operations and related info is then printed to the output file "elf.txt" with each line holding an instruction, which take 3 spaces (Opcode, L, M).